-The forecasted market value of CZC for the exchange of energy is based on reference days where the SDAC shadow prices of the critical network elements are the estimation of the forecasted market value.
-The components mentioned above (seller surplus, buyer surplus, and congestion income) are automatically determined.
+The forecasted market value of CZC for the exchange of energy is based on reference days where the SDAC spot price difference per bidding zone border is the estimation of the forecasted market value.
+The components mentioned above (seller surplus, buyer surplus, and congestion income) can then be calculated ex-post in the optimisation.